la2050/archive/_projects/2015/challengemaker.md

     your giving total and that feels great.
 The same goes for the people they challenge and so on.
 ChallengeMaker is the connection people are yearning for.
-  Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: 'We need funding to finish the tech and soft launch our web app platform. '
-  Please explain how you will evaluate your work.: >-
-    Our goal is to raise $10,000,000 for nonprofits by the end of our first year.
-  Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: >-
-    a few of the challenges on an iOS app called 'challenged' raise money for nonprofits.
-However there is no peer to peer sharing; there is now way to make a donation with in the app; their audience is very specific to tweens who don't donate.
-It's also really hard to invite an audience to a challenge using other media.
-  'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': "Jason McCabe - Founder/ Bis Dev / Designer\r\nJack Conor - Head of Tech\r\nRachael Caine - Peer to Peer Marketing"
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    Getting us off the ground will cost over $100,000.
-However we will see revenue spike in just the second month with campaigns we have already began setting up.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Salaries $18750\r\nPayroll Tax & Benefits  $ 15795\r\nDigital Marketing Campaigns 3600\r\nHosting and Bandwith $1000\r\nawyers, accountants, CPAs $1800\r\nTravel, meals, conferences $7500\r\nPhone service $1350\r\nInsurance $300"
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Volunteers/staff (human capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Infrastructure (building/space/vehicles, etc.)': '1'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Education/training: '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Technical infrastructure (computers, etc.)': '1'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Network/relationship support: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Quality improvement research: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Specifics: 'We''d love to work with our team :)'
-  How do you plan to scale the success of your proposal?: "Our platform is built to be completely scaleable.
-We'll increase staff as need be.\r\n\r\n"
-  Where will you be working?: []
-  How do you plan to use these resources to make change?:
-    - Conduct research
-    - Engage residents and stakeholders
-    - Implement a pilot or new project
-    - Mobilize for systems change
-    - There is no limit to the good we can do with this tool.
   How can the LA2050 community and other stakeholders help your proposal succeed?:
     - Money (financial capital)
     - Volunteers/staff (human capital)